 Pisces is a water sign, which is associated with emotion, intuition, and the felt experience.

-As a mutable water sign, Pisces’ water is distinct from the personal wells of Cancer and the ice or streams of Scorpio.
+As a mutable water sign, Pisces’ water is distinct from the personal wells of Cancer or the frozen lakes of Scorpio.

-This can create a paradox where Pisces might come across as disconnected or detached from reality even though it harbors a deeply empathetic nature.
-In attuning to the collective field, it can lose touch with the emotions of the individuals around it.
+This can create a paradox where Pisces might come across as disconnected or detached — even though it deeply feels the emotions of the collective.

 (4) Polarity: Yin/Nocturnal

-Each sign of the zodiac is characterized by its polarity as yin or yang.
+Each sign of the zodiac is characterized as either yin or yang.

-As a yin sign, Pisces is more focused on being over doing.
-It processes through reflection rather than action, and it reaches understanding through immersion and intuition rather than through analysis.
+As a yin sign, Pisces processes through reflection and reaches understanding through immersion and intuition rather than through analysis.

-Just like water descends to the lowest point and seeps into cracks and crevices, Pisces explores what’s beneath the surface.
+Just as water descends to the lowest point and seeps into cracks and crevices, Pisces explores what’s beneath the surface.

-Pisces is about the unseen realm: the realm of mystery, imagination, intuition, dreams, altered states, and the subconscious.
+This is the sign of the unseen realm — mystery, imagination, intuition, dreams, altered states, and the subconscious.

-Its receptive nature makes Pisces a masterful listener and space holder.
+Pisces’ receptive nature makes it a masterful listener and space holder.
 It hears what isn’t said, reads between the lines, and sees what’s in the shadows.

 It is highly attuned to subtle energies and emotional undercurrents that others might miss.